The Garden Club of New Jersey

 We pledge to protect and conserve our natural resources of Planet Earth and to promote education so that we may become caretakers (stewards) of our air, water, forest, land and wildlife.
 (The National Garden Club’s Conservation Pledge).

-The GCNJ Environmental / Conservation Committee will be led by an Advisory Board of our outstanding Environmental leaders representing the diverse areas of our state.
-Please CLICK HERE to continue reading about The Garden Club of New Jersey 2013-2014 Environmental / Conservation Committee
+The GCNJ Environmental / Conservation Committee is led by an Advisory Board of our outstanding environmental leaders representing the diverse areas of our state.
+Please CLICK HERE to continue reading about The Garden Club of New Jersey Environmental / Conservation Committee

 1. Director Warshauer – Jersey Shore Still Needs Help (Copied from CAR Regional Review)

 It has been one year since Super Storm Sandy slammed into our region and devastated many towns along the eastern seaboard.
 Even though some communities have made significant steps forward, many still struggle.
 It will take more time to recover and our continued support to help those still in need is how our garden clubs can make a difference.
 The hard-hit areas are most grateful for all of the support and kindness they have received and should continue to receive.
 In addition to our concern for areas close to home, let us also remember those who have suffered in the Philippines and recently, in Illinois.